TOP

 Light, authentically "lip stinging" Piquepouls grown in Lodi are now bottled under brands such as Acquiesce, Lorenza, PRIE and Voluptuary.
 If anything, Lodi bottlings are even more lemony tart than those of France's Picpoul de Pinet (something confirmed in blind tasting after blind tasting).

-Recently, Perlegos Family and Sandlands have come our with sensational Lodi-grown Assyrtikos, with all the lemony tartness, minerality and honeyed fruit fragrances associated with Assyrtikos from Greece, although without the super-high alcohol levels of typical Greek Assyrtikos.
+Recently, Perlegos Family and Sandlands have come out with sensational Lodi-grown Assyrtikos, with all the lemony tartness, minerality and honeyed fruit fragrances associated with Assyrtikos from Greece, although without the super-high alcohol levels of typical Greek Assyrtikos.

 Peltier Winery has long been growing amazing Vermentino, a grape originally associated with Provence, Corsica and Sardinia in the middle of the Mediterranean.
 Other Lodi-grown bottlings capturing the crisp, citrus/mineral qualities intrinsic to Vermentino include Avivo, Monte Rio and Pax.